This photo feature of the Chihuahua standard, from head, ears, eyes, to feet, coat, character, and movement makes judging the breed a breeze.

 award it no matter how spectacular the dog is in other respects.

 are there for a reason.
-The Chihuahua on the right has a multitude of faults.
+This Chihuahua has a multitude of faults.

 His front legs are set too far forward, therefore he lacks the forechest called